Calinne/camp/README.md

 # Camperz Backend API

 ## Overview
-Camperz is a backend API developed in C# for a "airbnb" camp platform.
+Camperz is a backend API developed in C# for an "airbnb" camp platform.

 ## Features
 - Listing creation and management for campsite owners